jmgilman/std-book/src/first_block.md

-# Runnables
+# Our First Cell Block

 The flake, by itself, is not sufficient for a working example.
-We've told `std` that our cells have `runnable` blocks, and yet we've neither created the cell nor defined any blocks.
+We've told `std` that our cells have `runnable` blocks, yet we've neither created the cell nor defined any blocks.

 To resolve this, we'll create a new file: `./nix/example/apps.nix`.

-- `./nix/`: Defined in our `cellsFrom` argument
+- `./nix/`: Defined in our `cellsFrom` argument in the `flake.nix`
 - `./example/`: The name of our cell.
 - `apps.nix`: The name of our cell block.

 Hopefully, the `std` structure is starting to become natural now.
-Here is the contents of our file:
+Here are the contents of our file:

 ```nix